Discover Verona in 48 hours: a charming getaway

 - Gran Guardia: Built between the 16th and 17th centuries, it now hosts exhibitions and cultural events.

-- Fontana delle Alpi: This modern fountain was donated by Munich, Verona’s twin city, and is located in the centre of the square.
+- Fontana delle Alpi: A modern fountain donated by Munich, Verona’s twin city, placed at the center.

 Noon: Italian flavors

-- Trattoria al Pompiere: Renowned for its traditional dishes such as risotto all’Amarone.
+- Trattoria al Pompiere: More traditional, known for risotto all’Amarone.
+Worth the wait.

 Afternoon: In the footsteps of Romeo and Juliet